Hieromon/AutoConnect/mkdocs/otaserver.md

 ### <i class="far fa-handshake"></i> HTTP contents and the sequence for the AutoConnectUpdate class

-The update server worked together the AutoConnectUpdate class can be prepared individually by yourself.
-If you want to improve the update server that can operate more broadly by equipping the extensions such as version control and authentications, it must implement the handshake requirements for AutoConnectUpdate class.
-The handshake with the AutoConnectUpdate class has two requirements:
+You can also equip an update server that works with the AutoConnectUpdate class.
+It can be improved more widely applicable by adding extensions such as version control and authentication to the updateserver.py script.
+It is necessary to understand the specifications related to HTTP data streams and sequences to enhance the update server that the AutoConnectUpdate class assumes.

+This section describes the contents of the HTTP data stream required by the communication with AutoConnectUpdate class.
+To work correctly with the AutoConnectUpdate class, the update server must meet two requirements:

 - The update server notifies the catalog list of updatable binary files which stored in the update server to the client agent. [^5]
 - Send an updating binary file and MD5 hash to a client in response to URI request (HTTP GET). [^6]